On total transitivity of graphs: Introduction

 \end{enumerate}

 The rest of the paper is organized as follows.
 Section 2 contains basic definitions and notations that are followed throughout the article.
 This section also discusses the properties of total transitivity of graphs.
 In section 3, we characterize split graphs with total transitivity equal to $1$ and $\omega(G)-1$.
-Also, in this section, we give some necessary conditions for $Tr_t(G)=p$ for split graphs $G$ and $1\leq p\leq \omega(G)-1$.
+Also, in this section, we provide necessary conditions for $Tr_t(G) = p$ for split graphs $G$ and $1\leq p\leq \omega(G)-1$.
 Section 4 shows that the \textsc{Maximum Total Transitivity Decision Problem} is NP-complete in bipartite graphs.
-In Section 5, we design a polynomial-time algorithm for solving \textsc{Maximum Total Transitivity Problem} in trees.
-Finally, Section 6 concludes the article with some open problems.
+In section 5 we prove that \textsc{Maximum Total Transitivity Problem} can be solved in linear time for bipartite chain graphs.
+In Section 6, we design a polynomial-time algorithm for solving \textsc{Maximum Total Transitivity Problem} in trees.
+Finally, Section 7 concludes the article with some open problems.